Nancy H. Adsit: Career

 Adsit was a regular contributor to the columns of the New York City Baptist Register, the Boston Recorder, the New-York Tribune and the Western Literary Messenger.
 Her earlier work was mostly in the line of poetic effusions and several series of "lay sermons" under the signature of "Probus."
 These sermons aroused intense antagonism in clerical circles, on account of their latitudinarianism on theologic questions.
 Heated and prolonged discussions followed each publication.
 "Probus," the unknown, was adjudged by a general council "guilty of heresy," and the sermons were denounced and condemned.
 The series was completed, however, and her identity was held between herself and the editor, and not until many years later, by her own voluntary confession, was the writer identified.
 Meanwhile, the thought of the clergy, along with the world at large, had broadened, and the sermons were no longer under proscription.

-She married Charles Davenport Adsit, of Buffalo, December 13, 1862.
+She married Charles Davenport Adsit, of Buffalo, New York, December 13, 1862.
 Her home during the next three years was at 11 North Division Street, in that city.
 Alternating literary, charitable and church work with her domestic duties, she developed an ideal home.
 They moved to Milwaukee, Wisconsin in 1865, where her husband died in 1873, leaving his widow charged with large responsibilities.
 Adsit immediately assumed the entire charge and management of a general insurance agency.
 Protests from family friends and jealous antagonisms on the part of business competitors met her at the threshold of the work, but she won public favor as she gave assurance of ability until the work was crowned with such success as to leave no cause for its further prosecution.
 Accordingly, Adsit sold the business, with her good will, and resumed writing.
 Her range of work reached from the political questions of the day to science and art.
 Her contributions to the London Art Journal for many years brought a request for a series of articles on the "White and Black in Art," or "Etching and Engraving".
 Finding no satisfactory data for thorough investigation in books, she visited the studios of artists, as well as the workshops of engravers, gathering firsthand the necessary information, even to the practical use of the tools of each craft.
 An entire year was consumed in this preparatory work.